 Sony has perfected what is known as a “mirrorless camera” that eliminates many of the mechanical parts that wear out fastest in a traditional camera.

-If you’re serious about vlogging and willing to invest in the best camera, the newly released RX1000 VI is a perfect choice.
+If you’re serious about vlogging and willing to invest in the best camera, the newly released RX100 VI is a perfect choice.

 A number of younger travelers fit into a category I call “The Adventure Traveler”.
 You’re the kind of traveler that wants to try adventurous things: hang gliding off a mountain, scuba diving in the ocean, rock climbing or canopy tours.

 Taking any of the cameras I’ve listed above would be foolish.
-It wouldn’t take more than a day or two for the dust, water or other elements to render those cameras broken.
-That’s where an adventure travel camera comes in handy.
+It wouldn’t take more than a day or two for the dust, water or other elements to render those cameras broken and useless.
+That’s where a quality action camera for travel comes in handy.

-The Hero 6 is the flagship camera of the GoPro lineup and boasts some amazing specs.
-It captures brilliant 4K footage, an LCD preview screen and the ability to take it anywhere, even underwater.
+The GoPro Hero 8 is the flagship camera of the GoPro lineup and boasts some amazing specs like stabilized 4K at 60fps, waterproof casing and the ability to stream live.

 Not everybody cares about video.
 As “The Photographer”, your goal is to capture the still image in the best quality possible.